ssn-nishshanka/Light_Monitoring_IoT_AWS/README.md

 ## Project Overview

 This project demonstrates a complete IoT pipeline for monitoring light exposure.
-The system uses an ESP32 microcontroller with an LM393 light sensor to collect real-time light data, publishes it to AWS IoT Core via MQTT, stores it in MongoDB Atlas, and uses Python, Dash, and MongoDB Atlas Charts for aggregation, analysis, and visualizations.
+The system uses an ESP32 microcontroller with an LM393 light sensor to collect real-time light data, publishes it to AWS IoT Core via MQTT, stores it in MongoDB Atlas, and uses Python, Dash, and MongoDB Atlas Charts for aggregation and visualization..

 ## Key Highlights:

 - Real-time light monitoring with automated data collection.
 - Cloud integration using AWS IoT Core.
 - Efficient storage and query with MongoDB Atlas.
-- Visualization and analysis using Python, Dash, and MongoDB Atlas Charts.
+- Aggregation and visualization using Python, Dash, and MongoDB Atlas Charts.

 ## System Architecture